DevART36/100-days-of-code/log.md

 **Today's Progress**

 Day 13 of #100DaysOfCode in #freeCodeCamp
-Researching about the product and Company.Coding some html and css for the product landing page and I will finish it tomorrow! :) https://t.co/M642ahHQQw**Thuoghts** It is hard for me because I'm exposed to new environment.
+Researching about the product and Company.Coding some html and css for the product landing page and I will finish it tomorrow! :) https://t.co/M642ahHQQw
+**Thuoghts** It is hard for me because I'm exposed to new environment.
 But I tried my best to finished my projectt.
 Lookng forward to my upcomming projects.

+# Day 14: January 17, Sunday

+**Today's Progress**

+Day 14 of #100DaysOfCode in #freeCodeCamp
+Absent for 2days beacuse of my unstable network, now almost finished in my 3rd project.
+I read the DOCS of https://t.co/W4hsRjDk6v and applied it to my Product Landing Page.
+I will finish it tommorrow .
+Learned something new today. https://t.co/ksqWsqR0Wn

+**Thuoghts**
+I am absent for 2 days beacuse of my glitchy internet but I manage to learn some linux distro things.
+I learned now how to use icons from fontawesome for my project.